Personal Bankruptcy Lawyer in Columbus Ohio

 Chapter 7 is best for those who want immediate debt relief.
 While most prefer Chapter 7, Chapter 13 is for those who want to protect their assets from being sold.

 Whether you fall under Chapter 7 or Chapter 13 would depend on many factors you can discuss with a personal bankruptcy lawyer near me.
-With office locations in Columbus, Newark, Mount Vernon, Akron, and Canton, Ohio, Sheppard Law Offices can assist you in deciding which type of bankruptcy protection and relief is proper for you.
+With office locations in Columbus, Newark, Mount Vernon, Ohio, Sheppard Law Offices can assist you in deciding which type of bankruptcy protection and relief is proper for you.

 When Is It Time To Talk To A Personal Bankruptcy Lawyer Near Me?